louisjham/villager-ai-hexstrike-integration/README.md

 ### 3. Check on It

-You can see what your agents are up to at any time.
+You can see what your agents are up to at any time. just ask the model to check. there is a tool built in for this.

 ```python
 # See a list of all active agents and their status